• Loading stock data...

 But as Notre Dame declares war on the committee that snubbed them from the College Football Playoff this week, they face an increasing disconnect from a media standpoint.

 • The most-watched team was Alabama, averaging more than double Notre Dame’s viewers at 8,493,000, followed by Texas, Georgia, Ohio State, and Oklahoma.
-Overall, SEC teams accounted for 4 of the 5 most-watched schools—and 8 of the Top 10.
+Overall, SEC teams accounted for 4 of the 5 most-watched schools—and 8 of the top 10.

 • Last season, Notre Dame had a magical season, going 14–2 before falling to Ohio State in the national championship game.
 The telecast’s average viewership of 22.1 million viewers on ABC made it the CFP’s most-watched game of the season.
 But it was still down 12% from Michigan’s win over Washington in 2024.
 And the third-lowest audience among all 11 CFP title games.

 Of course, TV ratings are not the end-all and be-all.
 The devil’s in the details.
 Notre Dame started out 0–2 this season before righting the ship and ripping off a 10-game winning streak.
-That slower start dampened their ratings momentum.
+That slower start dampened its ratings momentum.
 Plus, the Ohio State–Notre Dame natty kicked off within hours of President Donald Trump’s inauguration, which could have cut into its audience.
 If college football programs were bought and sold, the Irish would rank as the fourth most valuable with a projected sale price of $1.85 billion, according to The Athletic, behind only Texas, Georgia, and Ohio State.

 But that’s a hypothetical.
 In reality, the 11-time national champions are thirsty for another title after a 37-year drought.
 Notre Dame has not won a championship since the 1988 season.
 The millions of Notre Dame fans nationwide who root for the iconic Catholic university might not want to hear it.
 But SEC and Big Ten teams like Alabama, Ohio State, Texas, Michigan, and Georgia are now far bigger TV draws.